muratk5n/thirdwave/en/README.md

 ---

-Paper: "[Our] search excludes the axion-photon coupling predicted by one of the benchmark models of “invisible” axion dark matter"
+Paper: "[Our] search excludes the axion-photon coupling predicted by one of the benchmark models of 'invisible' axion dark matter"

 ---